vuetifyjs/vuetify/packages/docs/src/pages/en/components/forms.md

 ## Validation state

 By default, all inputs run their validation rules when mounted.
-This means that inputs failing validation are mounted in an error state.
+This means that inputs failing validation are mounted in an error state but do not display them to the user.
 To avoid this, add [lazy](/api/v-form/#props-lazy) to the **validate-on** prop.

 The following example contains a [v-text-field](/components/text-fields/) with a rule that requires the input to have a value.
 To avoid being mounted in an error state, we set **validate-on** to `"input lazy"`: